-Stock up on canned foods, ramen noodles, peanut butter, dried fruit and granola bars.
-Oranges, grapefruits and apples, although perishable, are a safe bet.
+Stock up on canned foods, peanut butter, dried fruit and granola bars.
+Canned Oranges, raisins, snack bars, crackers and apples dried or fresh.
+Hand canopener.

 A large cooler and plenty of freezer packs.
 Disposable, rinse-free toothbrushes, liquid hand sanitizer and baby wipes are also good to have on hand.